usr25/Sudoku/README.md

 ### Notes
-  * Haskell is generally faster than Python, however, solving sudokus benefits greatly from destructive writing into arrays, which is the opposite of what Haskell is used for (it can be done using the ST monad, generating messy code).
-The Haskell implementation involves a lot of innecessary copying / writing.
+  * Solving sudokus benefits greatly from destructive writing into arrays, which is the opposite of what Haskell is used for (it can be done using the ST monad, generating messy and suboptimal code).
+The Haskell implementation involves a lot of unnecessary copying / writing.

-  * Python2(.7) seems to be significantly faster than Python3(.5)
+  * Python2(.7) seems to be significantly faster than Python3(.5/.7), at least on my machine